cjungmann/schemafw/userguide/SchemaFCGIOptions.md

       are allowed, but the the server will produce default output.
 A user-defined type should expect to be caught in the XSL stylesheet and result in custom output.

+## How it Works

+The purpose of providing command-line options is for debugging the output.
+Keeping that goal in mind, there are some differences in how the output is directed.

+- In CL mode, _stdin_ will get only the XML document, all headers and error messages will be directed to _stderr_.
+This makes it possible to pipe the `schema.fcgi` output to `xsltproc` to see the HTML display of the request.

 ## Examples